- Search The Registry

 *Philip Freelon was born on this date in 1953.
 He was a Black architect.

 Born and raised in Philadelphia, his family was made up of artists, educators, and inventors and he too developed a lifelong love for the arts and culture.
-Harlem Renaissance-era painter Allan Randall Freelon, Sr, his grandfather, helped kindle his awareness of the physical world and his interest in the creative expression.
+Harlem Renaissance-era painter Allan Randall Freelon, Sr, his grandfather, helped kindle his awareness of the physical world and his interest in creative expression.

 Classes in visual arts, design, and drafting at Philadelphia’s Central High School provided the early steps on his route towards a career in architecture.
 He was accepted into the architecture school at Hampton University and two years later transferred to North Carolina State University.
 Following graduation from North Carolina State University's College of Design with a Bachelor of Environmental Design (Architecture) and top design honors, he went on to earn his Master of Architecture degree from MIT.